Civil Defence and Emergency Management

 The aim of Civil Defence Emergency Management (CDEM) is to ensure the safety of people, property and the environment.
 We do this by identifying significant hazards in the community, determining community vulnerability to these hazards, and building community resilience to recover from significant events.
 Civil Defence is a system of mobilising the full resources of the community to cope with disasters.

 The controller assumes control of the response effort during a Civil Defence emergency.
-During an emergency the Civil Defence Emergency Operations Centre would normally be set up in our Te Kuiti office building.
+During an emergency, a Civil Defence Emergency Operations Centre would be set up.

 Civil Defence is not an emergency service, but seen as a coordination provider between the Emergency Services and community resources.

-If you are in danger or need help - ring 111
+If you are in danger or need help - dial 111

 Where to find information in an emergency